eternalbluei/blue_academicpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Wenbo Guo graduated from the School of Cyberspace Security of Sichuan University.
 His research interests include vulnerability mining, network attack and defense.
-He used to study in the Web group of the Institute of Information Security.
-His academic advisors are Prof. Yong Fang and [Prof. Cheng Huang](https://chenghuang.org/).
+He used to study in the web security research group of the Institute of Information Security.
+His academic supervisors are Prof. Yong Fang and [Prof. Cheng Huang](https://chenghuang.org/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/WenboGuo_CV.pdf" "newtab" >}}CV{{< /staticref >}}.